exercism/julia/exercises/concept/stage-heralding/.docs/instructions.md

 "GDQU"
 ```

-## 2. Write a function that takes a line and returns the generated moderation card
+## 2. Generate the moderation card

 Use the expression from the first part and implement a function that takes a line as input, captures the information from it, and returns the generated moderation card according to the spec above.